aerobatic/website/content/blog/2017-04-04-form-submit-zapier-google-sheet.md

 ## Create Zapier integration

 Now let's configure the integration in Zapier.
-First you need a Zapier account &mdash; there is a free plan that allows up to 5 "zaps".
-While the steps below may seem daunting, the Zapier UI is quite slick and intuitive.
+First you need a Zapier account &mdash; there's a free plan that allows up to 5 "zaps".
+While the steps below may initially seem daunting, the Zapier UI is quite slick and intuitive.

 1. Login and click "Make a Zap!"
 2. For the Trigger App, scroll down to the built-in apps section and select "Webhooks"